From hand drafting to CAD

 If a landscape designer had a large plotter, it would be possible to plot a site plan at a scale of 1:1 and use it as a template for laying out the foundation and brickwork.

-This lack of concern about scale when using gCADPlus is the significant difference between CAD drafting and the use of conventional methods.
+This lack of concern about scale when using gCADPlus is the significant difference between CAD drafting and conventional methods.

 Note: The approach to preparing CAD drawings outlined above is not the only one used, but most CAD drafters work ‘full size’.
 Rather than inserting part drawings into a sheet of real-world size, some (a very few) drafters ‘scale down’ the parts as they bring them into the presentation sheet and then plot the sheet 1:1.
 The danger with this approach is that the parts have been scaled down and cannot be stretched and re-dimensioned later without taking into account this scaling factor.
 You really must learn to draw full-size when using CAD!